 (c) Employment Opportunity (EO) data, as defined in § 675.300 of this chapter, must be collected on every individual who is interested in being considered for WIOA Title I financially assisted aid, benefits, services, or training by a recipient, and who has signified that interest by submitting personal information in response to a request from the grant recipient or designated service provider.

-Individual Employment Plan (IEP) (WIOA Sec.134(c)(2)(A)(xii)(II), 680.180 20 CFR § 680.170)
+Individual Employment Plan (IEP) (20 CFR § 680.170)

-The individual employment plan is an individualized career service that is jointly developed by the participant and case manager.
-The plan is an ongoing strategy to identify employment goals, achievement objectives, and an appropriate combination of services for the participant to achieve the employment goals.
 The IEP is an individualized career service, under WIOA Sec.
 134(c)(2)(A)(xii)(II), that is developed jointly by the participant and career planner when determined appropriate by the one-stop center or one-stop partner.
 The plan is an ongoing strategy to identify employment goals, achievement objectives, and an appropriate combination of services for the participant to achieve the employment goals.

-Local Boards must have written policy as to plan content, update and inclusion in the participant case file and as appropriate in the MIS system.
+Local Boards must have a written policy to plan content, update and inclusion in the participant case file and as appropriate in the Management Information System (MIS) system.

 Career Services (WIOA Sec.
-134(c)(2); CFR 680.120-170 20 CFR §§ 680.150-160, 680.220)
+134(c)(2); 20 CFR §§ 680.150-160, 680.220)

 Career Services must be provided through the one-stop delivery system.
 They may be provided by the one-stop operator or through contracts with service providers that are approved by the LWDB.
 The LWDB only may be a provider of career services when approved by the chief elected official and the Governor in accordance with the requirements of WIOA Sec.
 107(g)(2) and § 679.410 of this chapter.
-Career Services are further classified into Basic and Individualized.
-Basic Career Services must be made available to all job seekers and include services such as labor exchange services, labor market information, job listings, and information on partner programs.
-Individualized Services are more comprehensive and tailored to meet the participants individual career needs.
-If deemed appropriate, these services may include comprehensive skills- assessments, career planning, and development of an individual employment plan that outlines the needs and goal of successful employment.

 Participant Eligibility for Career Services (20 CFR § 680.120-130)

-To be eligible to receive career services as an adult in the adult and dislocated programs, individuals must be eighteen years old or older and meet the General Eligibility Requirements to be a participant in the adult and dislocated worker programs.
 To be eligible to receive career services as an adult in the adult and dislocated worker programs, an individual must be 18 years of age or older.
 To be eligible for any dislocated worker programs, an eligible adult must meet the criteria of 20 CFR § 680.130.
 Eligibility criteria for training services are found at 20 CFR § 680.210.
 To be eligible to receive career services as a dislocated worker in the adult and dislocated worker programs, an individual must meet the definition of “dislocated worker” at WIOA Sec.
 3(15).
-Additionally to be eligible for the dislocated worker program, an eligible adult must meet the criteria of 680.130 and the definition in WIOA sec.
-3(15) and as defined in SCP 1.6.
-Reference Service Priority as addressed in this policy and defined in SCP 1.7.

 Required Career Services (20 CFR § 678.430 (a)-(c); 20 CFR § 680.220; TEGL 7-20)